 It’s important to break down the fulfillment costs outlined below: receiving, warehousing, and pick and pack fees.
 Most of your orders won’t be returned, but you need to factor the cost of returns into your prices as well.

 Then there are hidden fulfillment costs.
-These can include order minimums and account management fees.
+These can include order minimums and account setup fees.
 The inventory shrinkage cost is easy to overlook, but it’s crucial to include it in your total fulfillment cost and the average cost per order.

 To determine your cost per order, pick a set time period.
 It can be the last month, quarter, or year, depending on your order fulfillment volume.
 Calculate how much you paid for order fulfillment costs and fees.
 Add in the price, if any, of lost or damaged inventory.
 Then divide that total by the number of orders you shipped.
 That is your fulfillment cost per order.

 Breaking down order fulfillment costs

 There are several different elements of fulfillment pricing.
 Some of these charges are per month, and some are per order.